karlfun/atlastravel.github.io/contact/index.md

 ## Support the Foundation

 Donations to our Endowment Fund will support scholarships well into the future.
 Your donation will earn interest for as long as the organization exists!

-<a href="https://donate.stripe.com/aFa4gz5lTa4peTyeDA2Fa00">Make a contribution to the Atlas Travel Foundation Scholarship Endowment Fund &raquo;</a>
+<a href="https://donate.stripe.com/aFa4gz5lTa4peTyeDA2Fa00">Make a contribution &raquo;</a>